craftingforchrist/Legal/rules.md

-Last Modified: 25th of August 2025
+Last Modified: 28th September 2025

 # A. Network Global Guidelines
 > These rules apply to all Crafting For Christ services.